 3. You can earn cashback and rewards

 Getting access to rewards is a great perk to building up your credit.
 If you use your credit card often and choose one with reward bonuses available, then over time, you can acquire these rewards.
 Some examples of rewards include airline miles and hotel points.
-While you may not be flying or travelling anytime soon, these points can be used later on for post-graduation celebrations.
+While you may not be flying or traveling anytime soon, these points can be used later on for post-graduation celebrations.

 Just keep in mind that it may take time to build up these rewards.
-Another option is looking into student-centred cards that offer a cash-back percentage or perks such as free access to Amazon Prime.
+Another option is looking into student-centered cards that offer a cash-back percentage or perks such as free access to Amazon Prime.

 Tips to Build Up Your Credit While in College